isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * We are in a hard-real-time system and we don't have tools that guarantee us that an exception is handled within the required time.
 * We are in a system with tons of legacy code using lots of pointers in difficult-to-understand ways (in particular without a recognizable ownership strategy) so that exceptions could cause leaks.
+* Our implemention of the C++ exeption mechanisms is unreasonably poor (slow, memory consuming, failing to work correctly for dynamically linked libraries, etc.).
+Complain to your implementation purveyer; if no user complains, no improvement will happen.
 * We get fired if we challenge our manager's ancient wisdom.

 Only the first of these reasons is fundamental, so whenever possible, use exceptions to implement RAII, or design your RAII objects to never fail.